 With Nuclear, Monkoora returned to greet 2017 with a bold, striking new collection of songs.
 At times, Monkoora’s self-produced, dancefloor-attuned productions echo the retro-futurist aesthetic of Chromatics, Com Truise or Kavinsky – with a sensibility rooted as deeply in 80s synthpop, house and techno as it is in both exotic and traditional folk music, she produces a witches’ brew of musical diversity.
 A vivid, hyperreal universe is conjured in spectral soundscapes, blissful harmonies, and melodies sure to linger long after listening.
 What wonders she will she weave next?

 Monkoora debuted two tracks from her EP ‘Nuclear BB’ with a premiere from Line of Best Fit.
-With already recieveing noteable praise from the likes of List UK in their article highlighting the ‘Best New Scottish Music from April 2017’ which describes the first two tracks as a ‘miniature masterpiece’.
+It received noteable praise from the likes of List UK in their article highlighting the ‘Best New Scottish Music from April 2017’ which described the first two tracks as a ‘miniature masterpiece’.
 God Is In The Zine premiered the video for Bocx World describing it as a ‘playfull wall of femme-tronica, that’s at times brutal, at times funny [and] at others bold, dynamic and artistically exciting.’

 “Otherworldly Soundscapes” by Goldflake Paint